 Before we jump into the top things to see in Yellowstone, here are a few tips to help plan a fun and safe trip.

 - Plan your route in advance.
 Yellowstone is a very big national park.
+It covers more than 3,472 square miles!
 While it’s nice to not feel too scheduled, you should still have a good idea of what you want to see and the route to take.
 (Don’t worry!
 We make routing the stops extremely easy for you below.)

 - You will be driving a lot.
 The top attractions in Yellowstone can often be an hour’s drive from each other.